 IoT-based machination comes in various forms and caters to different domains, enhancing our lives and transforming industries.
 Here is a list of IoT Devices and examples of their applications:

-Smart home devices can automate and improve some of our homes' functions.
-These devices include smart thermostats, lighting systems, door locks, security cameras, and voice assistants like Amazon Echo or Google Home.
-These machines allow you to remotely manage and supervise your homes, making them convenient, energy-efficient, and secure.
+Smart home devices can automate and improve some of our houses' capabilities.
+These gadgets include smart thermostats, lighting systems, door locks, CCTV cameras, and voice assistants like Amazon Echo or Google Home.

 Smart wearable devices have become popular, providing health and fitness monitoring advantages.
 Workable devices include fitness trackers, smartwatches, and health monitoring machines.
 These gadgets collect information on heart rate, sleep patterns, physical activity, etc, enabling people to keep tabs on and approximately enhance their health condition